foxostro/arbarlith2/README.txt

 Steps to build:
 1. Download and install base prerequisites:
+	On Ubuntu Linux, some libraries are needed to build GLEW:
+		* libx11
-	* zlib
+		* libxi
-	* libpng
+		* libxext
-	* libjpeg
+		* libxmu
-	Accomplish this on Ubuntu with:
+	Grab these on the command line:
-		$ sudo aptitude install zlib1g-dev libjpeg-dev libpng-dev
+		$ sudo aptitude install libx11-dev libxi-dev libxext-dev libxmu-dev
 2. Download and build other prerequisites:
 	$ cd bootstrap
 	$ ./bootstrap.sh